mrcotter/crypto-market/README.md

 # [Cryptocurrency Market](https://crypto.kris2d.info/)

 This is a simple web application of real-time cryptocurrency price tracker based on Angular 5.
+Support features of Progressive Web Apps to provide better user experience.

 ## Environment